1944 United States Senate election in South Carolina

-The 1944 South Carolina United States Senate election was held on November 7, 1944 to select the U.S. Senator from the state of South Carolina.
+The 1944 South Carolina United States Senate election was held on November 7, 1944, to select the U.S. Senator from the state of South Carolina.

 On July 25, Governor Olin Johnston defeated incumbent senator Ellison "Cotton Ed" Smith in the Democratic primary with 55.2% of the vote.

 At this time, South Carolina was a one-party state, and the Democratic nomination was tantamount to victory.
-Johnston won the November general election with only token opposition from Republican James Gaston.
+Johnston won the November general election with only token opposition from Republican James B. Gaston.
 A victory by Johnston was never in doubt.

 Democratic primary

 By 1944, Ellison D. Smith had served 35 years in the Senate and was approaching his 80th birthday.
 He was an ardent foe of the New Deal in the Senate and opposed almost every policy of President Roosevelt.
 His opponent in the previous Senate election was Governor Olin D. Johnston, who challenged him once again in the Democratic primary.
 While Johnston was fully supportive of the New Deal in 1938, he had moderated his enthusiasm towards Roosevelt's domestic policies in 1944.
 Johnston instead would put a great deal of focus into praising Roosevelt's popular foreign policy which was succeeding in bringing the United States closer to victory in World War II.

 Smith had campaigned over the years on a two plank platform: keep the negroes down and the price of cotton up.
 Yet Johnston was able seize the mantle of white supremacy from Smith in 1944.
 The Supreme Court had decided early in the year in the case Smith v.
 Allwright that primary elections must be open to all, regardless of race.
 Johnston, as governor, had called the General Assembly into session to make the South Carolina Democratic Party a private club so that it could restrict its primaries to white voters.
 Thus on the campaign trail Johnston was able to prove to the voters that he had acted during a time of crisis to save the Democratic primary from the blacks.
 Furthermore, Johnston's youthful appearance contrasted sharply with Smith's aged and tired persona.
 The voters were shocked when Smith failed to deliver a full speech during one debate with Johnston and instead played a recording of a speech he had made six years prior.